SoftwareDesignLab/Secure-Software-Self-Attestation/README.md

 The vendor facing web app used for creating manual attestations and including additional security control catalogs

 ### sdlc-results
-The purchaser facing web app used for viewing and evaluating results of manual attestations and additional automated test results
+The purchaser facing web app used for viewing and evaluating results of manual attestations

 ## Quick Start Steps
 - Install NPM and Angular